On U(1) Gauge Theory Transfer-Matrix in Fourier Basis: Numerical Results

 Using the explicit form of $\bm{M}$, the expression (\ref{17}) with summations on $N_s^2+1$ integers in 2-dim case is quite adequate for numerical purposes.
-In the following we present some preliminary results to see how the formalism can lead to numerical results practically.
-First of all is the issue of cut-off in summations.
+In the following to provide a prompt test for the announced results some pieces of numerical results are presented.
+The first issue in doing the summations is about a suitable choice of cut-off (upper limit) for sums.
 For small $\gamma$ limit we have

 by which for small arguments the Bessel's of low degrees are quite dominant.
-The subtle point is about large arguments, for which an initial guess of cut-off is $s_*\simeq \sqrt{2}\,\gamma$, at which by (\ref{19}) we have $\I_{s_*}(\gamma) \propto 1/\sqrt{\gamma} $.
-However, in practice the lower cut-off is sufficient, as in the summations there are multiple of Bessel functions rather than a single one, making the convergence to the desired significant digits faster.
-As examples the numerical evaluations of elements $V_{\bm{00}}$, $V_{\bm{01}}$, and $V_{\bm{11}}$ by (\ref{27}) and (\ref{28}) are presented in Fig.~3, by the choice $\mathcal{A}=1$ and for $3\times 3$ and $10\times 10$ lattices.
-The results are generated on a desktop PC in a reasonable time.
-As expected by \textbf{Pn~6}, except $V_{\bm{00}}$ the two other elements develop maximum.
-As mentioned earlier, the appearance of maximum in the elements may lead to minimum in the energy spectrum, in connection to a first order phase transition.
-Further studies based on more numerical results, specially those related to the energy spectrum, will be presented in a separate paper.
+The subtle point is about large arguments, for which an initial guess of cut-off is $s_*\simeq \sqrt{2}\,\gamma$, at which by behavior (\ref{19}) we have $\I_{s_*}(\gamma) \propto 1/\sqrt{\gamma} $.
+However, in practice a lower cut-off is sufficient, as in the summations there are multiple of Bessel functions rather than a single one, making the convergence to the desired significant digits faster.
+As examples in the vacuum class the numerical evaluations of elements $V_{\bm{00}}$, $V_{\bm{01}}$, and $V_{\bm{11}}$ of modes (\ref{27}) and (\ref{28}) are presented in Fig.~3, by the choice $\mathcal{A}=1$ and for $3\times 3$ and $10\times 10$ lattices.
+To see how the statements work in the non-vacuum classes the elements $V_{\bm{1'1'}}=V_{\bm{1''1''}}$ and $V_{\bm{22}}$ are presented in Fig.~4; as mentioned $V_{\bm{1'1''}}=V_{\bm{1''2}}=V_{\bm{1'2}}=0$ since the modes belong to different classes.
+The results are generated on a desktop PC in reasonable time.
+Also the evaluated elements confirm numerically the announced asymptotic behavior (\ref{20}).
+As expected by \textbf{Pn~6}, except $V_{\bm{00}}$ all other elements develop maximum.